Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Result of poor leadership, inability to progress, poor recognition
 	- Understood via surveys, polls, focus groups etc
 - **Staff turnover:**
 	- Rate at which employees are separated from the business
--
+	- High turnover = lost of new rehiring
+	- Average turnover rate for 12 months to October 2023